 It’s pretty simple.
 You can encourage data-driven innovation in a company and make better business decisions when data is:

 But don’t get ahead of yourself.
 Before an organization can innovate with its data, there are a few extra steps to take first.

-It’s the process by which an organization puts in place measures to ensure all data users within that organization receive education to enable them to consume data confidently.
+Data literacy is the process by which an organization puts in place measures to ensure all data users within that organization receive education that enables them to consume data confidently.

 A comprehensive data literacy strategy enables companies to avoid mixed messaging and cross-department confusion.

 To build a culture where users can utilize data effectively, the way custodians distribute, store, and manage the data must be transparent.